Rotate phone to view

 .
 The usual stay duration is 3 to 5 nights.

-Borana Hills is most commonly combined by air with other popular locations around Kenya such as the Masai Mara
+Borana Hills is most commonly combined by air with other popular locations around Kenya such as the Maasai Mara

 , Laikipia North